jcperezbanuchi/simon-game/README.md

 - Repeat the sequence to increase the rounds by 1 when you have the right sequence.
 - Clickeable start and reset button
 - Reacts to errors and reset the game.
-- Try to achieve a score of 20 to win.
+- Try to finish all 20 rounds to win.

 # Future improvements